-The new terminal is designed by Iki Mimar, an architecture and consultancy firm based in Ankara, Turkey.
-The design includes two separate buildings with four aircraft gates.
-It also features a separate car parking facility close to the terminal.
+The new terminal was designed by İki Mimar, an architecture and consultancy firm based in Ankara, Turkey.
+The design includes new boarding bridge with two exits to serve two aircraft simultaneously.
+It also features four bus gates, five baggage carousels and five new aircraft parking positions.

-The terminal will be spread over an area of 12,000m² and will have the capacity to handle more than 3.25 million passengers a year.
+The terminal is spread over a 12,000m² area and has the capacity to handle more than 3.25 million passengers a year.

 Main runway renovation project

-The airport's main runway, which underwent a major overhaul, was re-opened in July 2016.
+The airport’s main runway, which underwent a major overhaul, was re-opened in July 2016.
 The renovated runway now has a total area of 135,000m².
-It has been resurfaced with 135,000t of asphalt and fitted with new navigation lights, which will further improve the flight safety level of the runway.
+It has been resurfaced with 135,000t of asphalt and fitted with new navigation lights, which further improves the flight safety level of the runway.